 Winning in Monopoly

 The result was quite interesting.
 The rich players consumed more (pretzels), became louder, more assertive, more confident, and yes, more full of themselves.
-When the game was over, the rich players attributed their success to their own individual skill and talent.
+When the game was over, the rich players attributed their success to their skill and talent.
 They felt they deserved to win because they played well.
 Largely forgotten was the coin toss at the beginning to determine who would get the advantage in the game.
 I’m sure the loser didn’t forget that coin toss, though.

 Sure, it was difficult in the beginning as immigrants, but we worked hard and improved our lives over the years.
 I have no idea where I’d be if we stayed in Thailand.
 Most of my cousins there are college educated, but there are not many good employment opportunities.
 Most jobs don’t pay enough for them to buy their own home and many of them still live with their parents.
 That’s the norm over there, though.
-One girl kept changing majors and she is having a difficult time finding a good career.
+One cousin kept changing majors and she is having a difficult time finding a good career.
 Some started their own businesses and they are doing okay.
-Everyone is making do, but I feel incredibly lucky to be where I am – a stay at home dad/blogger in the US.
+Everyone is making do, but I feel incredibly lucky to be where I am – a stay-at-home dad/blogger in the US.

 Start with a good hand